Information for Providers

 Which HIHs Currently Offer esMD gateway services?

-To see which HIHs currently offer esMD gateway services, click the link to the left of this page that reads "Which HIHs Plan to Offer esMD Gateway Services to Providers?"
+To see which HIHs currently offer esMD gateway services, visit the esMD "Which HIHs Offer esMD Gateway Services to Providers?" page.

 In addition to contacting the HIHs that have already built an esMD gateway, providers are encouraged to contact HIHs with whom they already have relationships (e.g., claim clearinghouses, release of information vendor, Health Information Exchange) to identify HIHs who are planning to build an esMD gateway in the near future.